Projekt-SVEN/LSF-Schnittstelle/README.md

 # LSF-Schnittstelle
-This is a Part of the Project SVEN
+This is a Part of the Project SVEN.

 See https://projekt-sven.github.io/ for more Info

 ## Aufgabe der Schnittstelle